rakaly/blog/content/a-tour-of-pds-clausewitz-syntax/index.md

 eee=no          # a false scalar
 fff="foo"       # a quoted scalar
 ggg=1821.1.1    # a date scalar in Y.M.D format
-hhh="a\"b"      # a quoted scalar with an escaped quote
 ```

 Some notes:

-- A quoted scalar can contain any of other scalar (except for another quoted scalar)
+- A quoted scalar can contain any of other scalar (date, integers, boolean)
 - A quoted scalar can contain any character including newlines.
 Everything until the next unescaped quote is valid
 - A quoted scalar can contain non-ascii characters like "Jåhkåmåhkke".
 The encoding for quoted scalars will be either Windows-1252 (games like EU4) or UTF-8 (games like CK3)
 - Decimal scalars vary in precision between games and context.
 Sometimes precision is recorded to thousandths, tens-thousandths, etc.